viasmo1/edem-mda/2_data_treatment/elk+streaming/streaming/complete_architecture/README.md

 * Load template available on Nifi folder.
 * On Nifi workflow configure the following
 	* On GetTwitter box, configure your twitter development Consumer Key, Consumer Secret, Access Token and Access Token Secret.
-	* On three invokeHTTP boxes, configure API url adding your production token of IexCloud.
+	* On three invokeHTTP boxes, configure API url adding your production token of IexCloud and changing *sandbox* to *cloud*
 * Launch all the boxes, and monitor that there are not errors raised.

 ### Spark Streaming